apache/spark/docs/smart-sensor.rst

 .. warning::

   This is an **early-access** feature and might change in incompatible ways in future Airflow versions.
-  However this feature can be considered bug-free, and AirB'n'B has been using this feature in Production since early 2020 and has significantly reduced their costs for heavy use of sensors.
+  However this feature can be considered bug-free, and Airbnb has been using this feature in Production since early 2020 and has significantly reduced their costs for heavy use of sensors.

 The smart sensor is a service (run by a builtin DAG) which greatly reduces airflow’s infrastructure